Ada-Developers-Academy/LessonPlanning/lessons/01_classes.md

 The computer handles things one word at a time.

-## Lesson: Personal Chef
-To get a better understanding of objects and their attributes and methods, we'll walk through section 4 of [JumpStart Lab's Ruby in 100 Minutes](http://tutorials.jumpstartlab.com/projects/ruby_in_100_minutes.html#4.-objects,-attributes,-and-methods).

-* This lesson combines a script file and IRB.
-You can load files in IRB by using the `load` command.
-You can then dynamically interact with the code you defined in the file.

-* Make sure that `personal_chef.rb` is in a `classroom_projects` folder (which should be a git repo).
-Push your files to GitHub at the end of the lesson.

-From this exercise, you should now understand:

-* Classes and instances
-* Methods
-* Method parameters
-* Return values

 ## Frequently-Used Objects
 In the last section, we said *everything is an object*.
 This is a confusing concept at first, but let's go over a couple of examples to highlight that point.